FoxTrot

 FoxTrot is an American comic strip written and illustrated by Bill Amend.
-The strip launched on April 10, 1988, and it ran seven days a week until December 30, 2006.
-Since then, FoxTrot has only appeared on Sundays.
+The strip launched on April 10, 1988, and it originally ran seven days a week.
+From December 31, 2006 onwards, FoxTrot has only appeared on Sundays.

-The strip revolves around the daily lives of the Fox family, composed of parents Andrea (Andy) and Roger, and their children, Peter, Paige, and Jason.
+The strip revolves around the daily lives of the Fox family, composed of parents Andrea (Andy) and Roger and their children, Peter, Paige, and Jason.
 It covers a wide range of subject matter, including spoofs of pop culture fads, nerd culture, complex math, and popular consumer products.

 Publication history

-Amend states that after he submitted strips for three years, in 1987 Universal Press Syndicate (UPS) offered him a contract.
+Cartoonist Bill Amend states that after he submitted strips for three years, in 1987 Universal Press Syndicate (UPS) offered him a contract.

 FoxTrot was first syndicated by UPS on April 10, 1988.

-On December 5, 2006, Universal Press Syndicate issued a press release stating that Amend's strip, FoxTrot, would turn into a Sunday-only strip and the comic confirming it was on December 25 2006 just 20 days prior.
-Amend stated that he wants to continue doing the strip, but at a less hurried pace.
+On December 5, 2006, Universal Press Syndicate issued a press release stating that Amend's strip, FoxTrot, would turn into a Sunday-only strip and the comic confirming it was on December 25, 2006, just 20 days later.
+Amend stated that he wanted to continue doing the strip, but at a less hurried pace.
 This news was followed by a week-long arc of the characters discussing a "cartoonist" semi-retiring to Sundays only, and what methods he would use to phase out the daily strips.
-The lasts daily strip was shown on December 30, 2006.
+The last daily strip was shown on December 30, 2006.
 At the end of its run as a daily comic, FoxTrot was carried by more than 1,200 newspapers worldwide.
 Since moving to one comic every week, Amend has said that it's harder to remain topical because Sunday's deadline is 30 days ahead of publication, compared with just 10-day deadlines the rest of the week.
 Amend and fellow cartoonist Stephan Pastis joked that Amend switched to a Sundays-only schedule "so he could spend 18 hours a day playing World of Warcraft."